 - Prolonged optical viewing field available for AFM with stitching feature

 Left: Topography image of atomic lattice of mica in liquid.
 Image taken in closed-loop on an inverted microscope, scan size 10 nm × 10 nm, height range 210 pm.
 Right: DNA origami (GATTA-AFM, Gattaquant, Germany) Tapping Mode topography image acquired at 400 lines/sec in TAE buffer, scan size 96 nm × 96 nm, height range 3.1 nm.
-Image Credit: Bruker Nano Analytics.
+Image Credit: Bruker Nano Surfaces.

 The NanoWizard V is excellent for medical component analysis.”